-- of the selection e Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students (Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions

-degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions degree-seeking (freshman) admission decisions.
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation X Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest

-Academic F21

-Rigor of secondary school record X Ц Ц \sqsubseteq

-Class rank X

-Academic GPA $\overline{\mathbf{X}}$

-Standardized test scores $\overline{\mathbf{X}}$

-Application Essay X X X X X X

-Recommendation $\overline{\mathbf{X}}$

-Nonacademic

-Interview X

-Extracurricular activities X

-Talent/ability X X X

-Character/personal qualities X

-First generation $\overline{\mathbf{X}}$

-Alumni/ae relation $\overline{\mathbf{X}}$

-Geographical residence $\overline{\mathbf{X}}$

-State residency X

-Religious affiliation/commitment $\overline{\mathbf{X}}$

-Racial/ethnic status X

-Volunteer work X

-Work experience X

-Level of applicant's interest X